skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 a permutation of the alphabet -- that when applied to a small dictionary results in the maximum number of words with their letters in alphabetical order.
 That's a keyspace of 26!, or 403,291,461,126,605,635,584,000,000.

-When I'm working I use both a laptop and a desktop simultaneously, and I wanted to put them both to work searching that huge space for good solutions.
+When I'm developing, I use both a laptop and a desktop simultaneously, and I really wanted to put them both to work searching that huge space for good solutions.
 Initially I was going to accomplish this by writing my program in Clojure and running it on each machine.
 But what about involving my wife's computer, too?
 I wasn't going to bother her with setting up an environment to run my stuff.
 Writing it in JavaScript as a web application would be the way to go.
 To coordinate this work I'd use [simple-httpd][simple-httpd].
 And so it was born,

  * [https://github.com/skeeto/key-collab](https://github.com/skeeto/key-collab)